 In the United States, Alternative Investment Funds are regulated pursuant to the Investment Company Act.
 However, most Alternative Investment Funds qualify for an exemption or exclusion from registration under the Investment Company Act and therefore from most of its substantive requirements.
 Most Alternative Investment Funds are designed to qualify for the exclusions provided by Sections 3(c)(1) or 3(c)(7) of the Investment Company Act.
 Section 3(c)(1) provides an exclusion for any fund whose securities are beneficially owned by not more than 100 persons and which does not publicly offer its securities.
-Section 3(c)(7) provides an exclusion for any fund whose securities are owned exclusively by "qualified purchasers"; i.e., purchasers who meet certain net worth/investor sophistication tests and which do not publicly offer their securities.
+Section 3(c)(7) provides an exclusion for any fund whose securities are owned exclusively by "qualified purchasers"; i.e., purchasers who meet certain net worth/investor sophistication tests and who do not publicly offer their securities.
 Alternative Investment Funds that are exempt from registration are still subject to certain requirements under the Investment Company Act, such as anti-pyramiding requirements that limit investments in U.S.-registered investment companies.

-Further, investment advisers to Alternative Investment Funds are regulated pursuant to the Advisers Act as described above.
+Further, as described above, investment advisers to Alternative Investment Funds are regulated pursuant to the Advisers Act.
 When an adviser registers under the Advisers Act, the adviser is required to report certain information about the adviser's Alternative Investment Funds to the SEC on both Form ADV (the SEC's annual reporting form, which is publicly available) and Form PF (a private fund reporting form which is kept confidential by the SEC).
-The SEC conducts periodic examinations of registered investment advisers, and at such examinations the SEC may inspect records relating to any Alternative Investment Funds advised by the investment adviser.
+The SEC conducts periodic examinations of registered investment advisers and exempt reporting advisers, and at such examinations the SEC may inspect records relating to any Alternative Investment Funds advised by the investment adviser.

-1.4 Does the regulatory regime distinguish between open-ended and closed-ended Alternative Investment Funds (or otherwise differentiate between different types of funds) and if so how?
+1.4 Does the regulatory regime distinguish between open-ended and closed-ended Alternative Investment Funds (or otherwise differentiate between different types of funds or strategies (e.g. private equity v hedge)) and if so how?

 In general, the U.S. regulations do not distinguish between openended and closed-ended Alternative Investment Funds.
-The new private fund reporting regime on Form PF seeks different information for hedge funds (which generally allow redemption rights) and private equity funds (which generally do not allow redemption rights in the ordinary course); however this distinction does not impact the operations of the funds.
+The new private fund reporting regime on Form PF seeks different information for hedge funds (which generally allow redemption rights) and private equity funds (which generally do not allow redemption rights in the ordinary course); however, this distinction does not impact the operations or strategies of the funds.

-1.5 What does the authorisation process involve?
+1.5 What does the authorisation process involve and how long does the process typically take?

-Unlike many other countries, the U.S. federal securities laws do not provide for any suitability requirements, capital requirements, or qualification requirements for owners and key personnel of investment advisers.
+Unlike the securities laws in many other countries, U.S. federal securities laws do not provide for any suitability requirements, capital requirements, or qualification requirements for owners and key personnel of investment advisers.
 Rather than providing a comprehensive regulatory regime, the Advisers Act provides for disclosure requirements and imposes on advisers a broad fiduciary duty to act in the best interests of their clients.
 As a result, investors have the responsibility to negotiate their own arrangements with investment advisers based on the disclosure they receive.